 Bill experienced many adventures during those action-packed years.
 Unlike too many, he survived to share these with the reader.
 Told with humility and humour, Fighting Through From Dunkirk to Hamburg is, by any measure, a superb fighting soldier’s memoir.
 Bill passed away peacefully in 1999 following a battle with prostate cancer.

 Hello!
 I’m Paul Cheall, the son and editor of my late father Bill Cheall’s second world war memoirs, Fighting Through From Dunkirk to Hamburg.
 Since Dad's memoirs were published, I've been in contact with the families of several of his former comrades.
 The amazing amount of original, unpublished WW2 material I've been sent inspired me to produce a podcast to share with the whole world what these brave men, women and boys went through.
 I've got letters home, anecdotes, memoirs, battles, photographs, interviews with veterans ... the lot.
 All blended into an engaging edge of the seat offering.
 There's comedy, drama, poignancy and tragedy in abundance.

-My first three episodes have attracted 20,000 iTunes downloads in two years.
-So, recently, I decided to extend the series and I have enough material and ideas for many more episodes.
+My first three episodes attracted 20,000 iTunes downloads in two years.
+So, in 2016, I decided to extend the series and I have enough material and ideas for many more episodes.
 There are some staggeringly good tales still to tell, about flying Lancasters, winning a military medal on D-Day, captaining a ship during Dunkirk and many more - all true and far more intriguing than any fiction.

 My mother, Anne, has a degenerative eye disease and can no longer read - but she delights in listening to my podcasts which I download onto a disc for her and which she listens to again and again.
 So I hope I am playing some small part in bringing this rare history to an audience who would otherwise so often be the last to hear it.
 And I know my Mum's own wartime experiences will inspire at least one future podcast episode!